diegoparrilla/slate/source/index.html.md

 ------------ | --------- | -----------
-token | No | API Key of the owner. callback | No | Function to invoke when using JSONP model. quarantine_ip | No | This IP address will be added to the quarantine blacklist of the user if the domain has a negative score. quarantine_ttl | No | The TTL in seconds to store the IP address passed in 'quarantine_ip'.
+token | No | API Key of the owner. callback | No | Function to invoke when using JSONP model. timeout | No | Number of seconds before the process give up testing the email server.
+If timeout is 0, then the email server testing is fully ignored.
+If timeout is not passed in the query string or negative the default timeout is 20 seconds.
+If the timeout is greater than 60 seconds the value is ignored and the timeout is set to 60 seconds. quarantine_ip | No | This IP address will be added to the quarantine blacklist of the user if the domain has a negative score. quarantine_ttl | No | The TTL in seconds to store the IP address passed in 'quarantine_ip'.
 If not passed, default TTL is 3600.